Sagetdao Petpayathai: 2010–present

 In 2012 he lost his first 3 fights.
 In his 4th fight of the year he beat Petchboonchu FA Group, and in his 5th he beat Penek Sitnumnoi He beat Sofiane Derdega to retain the WBC super lightweight championship.

-He rematched Singdam Kiatmuu9 at Lumpinee on March 8, 2013 and lost on points.
+He rematched Singdam Kiatmuu9 at Lumpinee on March 8, 2013, and lost on points.

 On 5 April 2013 he beat Umar Semata at Muay Thai Warriors in Pattaya to win the Muay Thai Warriors World Super Featherweight Title.

-He defended his WBC super lightweight title against Tetsuya Yamato at M-One: Reborn in Highland, California, USA on May 16, 2013, defeating the Japanese challenger via TKO due to a cut in round four.
+He defended his WBC super lightweight title against Tetsuya Yamato at M-One: Reborn in Highland, California, US on May 16, 2013, defeating the Japanese challenger via TKO due to a cut in round four.

 He lost to Pakorn Sakyothin by unanimous decision at Lumpinee on June 9, 2013.

 He won the four-man 68 kg tournament at MAX Muay Thai 3 in Zhengzhou, China on August 10, 2013., beating Liam Harrison by decision in the semi-finals and defeating Zhang Dezhang after an extension round in the final.

 He beat two opponents on points, Andrei Kulebin in the semi-finals and Victor Nagbe in the final, to win the tournament at MAX Muay Thai 5: The Final Chapter in Khon Kaen, Thailand on December 10, 2013.